lucasscharenbroch/personal-site/content/blog/programming-paradigms.md

 ## One Paradigm Is Sub-Ideal

-As a programmer becomes comfortable with a single[^small-few] translation method, it becomes harder for them to draw the line between the ideas and their translations.
+As a programmer becomes comfortable with a single[^small-few] translation method (without context of any others), it becomes harder for them to draw the line between the ideas and their translations.

 [^small-few]: Or a small few